rwest/Hubway/README.markdown

 	make all

 but it'll probably not find gmcs.
-For some reason, mono doesn't seem to install, until you do:
+For some reason, mono doesn't seem to have been installed.
+It is by no means certain that you actually need it - as we are only interested in the python libraries not the C# ones, but if it turns out that you do, then this should build it:

 	make dependencies/install/bin/gmcs

-this will take a LONG time.
+This will take a *LONG* time.
 It still doesn't find the gmcs that you just spent ages building, until you do

 	export PATH=$PATH:$PWD/dependencies/install/bin/